Jiefei-Wang/AKSProvider/README.md

 ```
 If you have multiple logins for a tenant, the provider will print a menu and ask you to choose a login.
 If you plan to use it in a non-interactive environment, please provides your login number or the input MD5 hash of the token to the argument `tenantSelection` in `AKSProvider` to avoid the selection.
 The login number or MD5 hash can be found in `AzureRMR::list_azure_logins()`.

-If you do not specify the subscription, resource group and Kubernetes service name, you will be prompted to selection them during the provider initialization process.
+If you do not specify the subscription, resource group and Kubernetes service name, you will be prompted to select them during the provider initialization process.
 You must have a valid subscription registered under the tenant you choose.
 If you do not have a subscription, please visit the [Azure portal] and create one.
 It is not required to have a resource group or a Kubernetes service before initializing the provider, you will be asked to create one if they do not exist.
-However, since the package is not designed to manage the Azure cloud, the creation function only provides the basic functionality.
+However, since the package is not designed to manage the Azure cloud resource, the creation function only provides the basic functionality.
 For having more control over the creation process, you should visit [Azure portal] and manually create the resource you want.

-For avoiding the unexpected cost for the Kubernetes service, the Kubernetes service will be automatically removed after the `DockerCluster` object has been removed from the R session if the Kubernetes cluster is created **during** the initialization process and `DockerCluster$stopClusterOnExit` is true.
+For avoiding the unexpected cost for the Kubernetes service, the Kubernetes service will be automatically removed when the `DockerCluster` object is removed from the R session if the Kubernetes cluster is created **during** the initialization process.
+There are two ways to change this default behavior, you can either call `$stopClusterOnExit = FALSE` on the `DockerCluster` object, or pass `autoDelete = FALSE` to `AKSProvider()` when creating the provider.
+The differences are that the former one will preserve the Kubernetes service as well as the containers running in the service when the `DockerCluster` object is removed.
+The latter one only keeps the service but the containers will be deleted.

 # Extra functions in the provider